The Denver Scholarship Foundation makes college possible for thousands of Denver Public Schools graduates each year.

 In 1997, merged Shenkin Kurtz Baker & Co., CPA’s and Century Capital Group into Century Business Services (NYSE: CBZ).
 Served as national head of accounting firms for CBZ and led all its Western U.S. acquisition activity, helping to build a $600 million revenue company.

-Scott Nycum is a Managing Director of J.P.
+Scott Nycum served as a Managing Director of J.P.
 Morgan Chase & Co.
-Based in Denver, Colorado, Scott is a member of the management team of J.P.
+Based in Denver, Colorado.
+Scott served a member of the management team of J.P.
 Morgan’s U.S. Private Bank.
 The largest Private Bank in the U.S., the J.P.
 Morgan Private Bank serves high net-worth clients, including 45% of the individuals on the Forbes 400 wealthiest Americans list.

-Scott has specific responsibility for J.P.
+Scott was specifically responsible for J.P.
 Morgan’s private banking business in the Rocky Mountain Region.
-In addition, he is directly responsible for several client relationships in Colorado, Utah, Arizona, Texas and Oklahoma.
+In addition, he was directly responsible for several client relationships in Colorado, Utah, Arizona, Texas and Oklahoma.

 Scott joined J.P.
 Morgan in New York in 1974.
 From 1975-1983, he worked with corporate clients in the mining and heavy construction industries as well as large multi-nationals.
 Scott was assigned to Melbourne, Australia from 1983-1988.
 As Managing Director of J.P.
 Morgan Australia Ltd., he was responsible for Morgan’s overall business in Australia and New Zealand, which chiefly included investment management, investment banking, foreign exchange and money market activities.